Hope (expectation): Tiqvah (Strong’s 8615)

-Perhaps the Biblical person most open about his depression is Job.
-Tested and tormented he dives into the depths of despair and wishes he was never born:
+Perhaps the Biblical person most open about his hopelessness was Job.
+Tested and tormented he dove into the depths of despair and wished he was never born:

 Why did I not die at birth, come forth from the womb and expire?

 Job 7:1a, 3-6